nikitavoloboev/data/databases/blockchain/solana.md

 - [Can create a verifiable build for _any_ solana program via `anchor build --verifiable` and we have a (minimal) source verification registry at Anchor Project Serum](https://twitter.com/armaniferrante/status/1458490295708966918)
 - [Arweave is just another historical copy.
 Consensus doesn't care about any history that is older than the epoch, so there is no liveness dependency on AR.](https://twitter.com/aeyakovenko/status/1466535989963223041)
 - [solana-py does websockets](https://twitter.com/dj_d_sol/status/1466417431409213450)
+- You need to keep 0.02 SOL minimum to make a transaction.
+Best to keep ~ 0.1 SOL on the wallet.

 ## Links